-The Parent records loans issued to related parties of GEA group companies under the equity method as long-term financial assets in these consolidated financial statements (Note 9).
-As at 31 December 2019 and 31 December 2018, the loans receivable (including accumulated interest and impairment) were USD 827 million and USD 793 million (RUB 51,178 million and RUB 55,115 million at the exchange rate as at the respective reporting dates), respectively.
+The Parent records loans issued to related parties of GEA group companies under the equity method as non-current financial assets in these consolidated financial statements (Note 9).
+As at 31 December 2020 and 31 December 2019, the loans receivable (including accumulated interest and allowance for expected credit losses) were USD 593 million and USD 827 million (RUB 43,800 million and RUB 51,178 million at the exchange rate as at the respective reporting dates), respectively.

-As at 31 December 2019 and 31 December 2018, outstanding balances related to long-term financial assets (including accumulated interest and impairment) comprise the outstanding balances of loans issued to related parties by GEA group companies in the amount of USD 105 million and USD 97 million (RUB 6,477 million and RUB 6,728 million at the exchange rate as at the respective reporting dates), respectively.
+As at 31 December 2020 and 31 December 2019, outstanding balances related to long-term and short-term financial investments (including accumulated interest and allowance for expected credit losses) comprise the outstanding balances of loans issued to related parties by GEA Group companies in the amount of USD 104 million and USD 105 million (RUB 7,674 million and RUB 6,477 million), respectively.

-During the reporting period, certain loans were extended, which had no significant effect on the financial statements.
+During the reporting period, certain loans were extended, and this modification had no significant effect on the financial statements, however, it affected the determination of the allowance for expected credit losses.